TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     * Configuration file location: /etc/systemd/network/toastcloud-{network interface name}.network
     * Configuration item for metric value: RouteMetric in DHCP section

-> [Note]
+> [Caution]
-The metric value for each default route is determined when the default route is set.
+> The metric value for each default route is determined when the default route is set.
-Therefore, the changed settings will take effect at the time of setting the next default route.
+> Therefore, the changed settings will take effect at the time of setting the next default route.
-To change the metric value for each route currently applied to the system, refer to `Change Metric Value for the Current Route` below.
+> To change the metric value for each route currently applied to the system, refer to `Change Metric Value for the Current Route` below.

 ##### 2. Change Metric Value for the Current Route